A deeper look at viewmastR

 multinomial naive bayes (nb), and a multi-layer

-with no hidden layers using ReLu activation.
-You can read more about the
+perceptron (nn).
+You can read more about the similarity between

 The code below shows how you can run and compare these methods: